Call us on – 0800 0443 730

 These are just a few examples, many of which have been used successfully to avoid bans for clients of this firm.

-• The 19 page breath test booklet is not competed before the breath test procedure so the officer can be satisfied all precautions have been taken.
+• The 19 page breath test booklet MG DD/A is not completed during the evidential breath test.

-• The police officer fails to rule out potential sources of contamination by asking questions about medication, breath spray, mouthwash or anything inhaled in the 20 minutes before the police station breath test procedure
+• The police officer fails to rule out the risk of contamination by asking questions about medication, breath spray, mouthwash or anything inhaled in the 20 minutes before the police station breath test procedure

-• The two breath samples taken are too far apart and beyond the acceptable difference which is 15%
+• The two breath samples taken are outside the permitted 15% range.

-• The officer disregards or overlooks the significance of messages on the display of the breath test device which require the breath test procedure to be abandoned
+• The officer overlooks error messages on the breath test device which require the officer to move to blood or urine.

-• The officer fails to take a blood or urine where the breath test device is unreliable
+• The officer must take a blood or urine sample where the breath test device is unreliable.

-• The officer does not have the training required to operate the machine.
+• The officer may not have the necessary training and authorisation to operate the machine.

-• The police officer must take a blood sample where your demeanour and amount of alcohol consumed is not consistent with the breath level
+• The courts have ruled a blood or urine sample must be taken where your demeanour and alcohol consumed is incompatible with the breath alcohol level.

-• Where the officer fails to read out essential information from the blood specimen booklet this can invalidate the whole process
+• Where the officer fails to complete the blood specimen booklets MG DD/B at the police station or MG DD/C at the hospital this may invalidate the whole process.

-• If the officer fails to state the reasons for you being offered blood then the prosecution must fail
+• If the officer fails to state the reasons for not taking a breath sample then the prosecution must fail.

 • The police must demonstrate they can account for the whereabouts of the blood sample at every stage of the testing process and that the sample not been tampered with.
 This is called ‘continuity’.
 Charges have been dismissed where the packaging is damaged when received by the laboratory, labels have been wrongly completed, serial numbers do not match or the officer has not completed the blood specimen booklet properly.

-• Where the blood sample has been taken due to the officer wrongly believing the breath test machine was unreliable.
+• The blood sample may have been taken unlawfully if the officer wrongly believing the breath test machine was unreliable.

-• The charges may be dismissed if the police fail to inquire about medical problems preventing you from providing blood, or dismiss medical reasons you give without consulting a doctor.
+• The charges may be dismissed if the police fail to enquire about medical problems preventing you from providing blood, or fail to refer any medical reasons to a doctor before deciding whether to continue with the blood specimen procedure.

 • Refusing to allow a urine sample where you have a needle phobia.

-• The doctor fails to shake the container after taking the sample as required by guidance.
+• The doctor fails to shake the container for 30 seconds after taking the sample as required by guidance.

 • If you are not provided with your own blood sample, or not told how to store the sample, or you are discouraged from taking your blood sample away with you or having it tested, this may result in a defence to the charges.